haskellweekly/haskellweekly/data/newsletter/2024/issue-420.markdown

 - [Please contribute to the GHC 9.10 breakage inventory](https://discourse.haskell.org/t/please-contribute-to-the-ghc-9-10-breakage-inventory/9533/2) by Tom Ellis
   > I’m collecting a list of all breaking changes between GHC 9.8 and 9.10, that is, anything that you have to change (except just bounds) to get code that previously compiled with 9.8 to compile with 9.10.
 My hope is that it will feed into a processes of making breaking changes less severe in the future.
 If you have come across any breaking changes please let me know here or in an issue or PR on the repo.

+- [The Haskell Unfolder Episode 25: from Java to Haskell](https://well-typed.com/blog/2024/05/haskell-unfolder-episode-25-from-java-to-haskell/) by Andres Löh, Edsko de Vries
+  > In this episode, we will try to translate a gRPC server written in Java to Haskell.
+We will use it as an example to demonstrate some of the conceptual differences of the two languages, but also observe that the end result of the translation looks perhaps more similar to the Java version than one might expect.
+Unlike most of our episodes, we hope that this one is understandable to any software developer, even people without any previous exposure to Haskell.
+Of course, we won’t be able to explain everything, but the example used should help to establish an idea of the look and feel of Haskell code, and perhaps learn a bit more about the relationship between the object-oriented and functional programming paradigms.

 - [The ultimate guide to Haskell Strings](https://hasufell.github.io/posts/2024-05-07-ultimate-string-guide.html) by Julian Ospald
   > This guide is aimed at Haskellers who seek to improve their understanding of String types, be it beginners or seasoned developers.
 It is also meant to be a quick reference/cheat sheet for deciding which string type to use in a given situation.